 The Wellington Region Emergency Management Office (WREMO) will only send alerts when there is a threat to life or significant disruption that could affect all or part of the Wellington Region.

 - Emergency alerts to your mobile phone

-- Listen to Radio New Zealand and your local stations (check you have a battery or wind-up radio, in case the power and phone networks are down) [ADD LINK TO RNZ LIST]
+- Listen to Radio New Zealand and your local stations (check you have a battery or wind-up radio, in case the power and phone networks are down).
+Visit RNZ.

 - WREMO's emergency website.
 Visit wremo.nz

 - Like WREMO’s Facebook page

 - Visit your local council website and their social media